 Russell Goldfield Jack AM (雷揚名 Louey Young Man, Cantonese: Leui Yeung Ming, Mandarin: Léi Yángmíng, 1935-) Russell Jack was born in 1935 to Long Gully herbalist Harry Louey Jack and his wife Gladys (nee Ah Dore).
 Russell showed great sporting talent in his younger years, competing at a high level in athletics, as well as being involved in sports as diverse as Australian rules football and baseball.
 He also put his physical prowess to good use during the annual Easter Parade, when he and his four brothers used to carry the head of the dragon in shifts throughout the procession.
 Russell also began to emerge as a leader within Bendigo’s Chinese community, becoming treasurer of the BCA in the 1970s, then succeeding Yeung Cho Ming as president in 1980.
-He was to occupy that position until he retired in 2012 – Russell though is still active in the association and currently serves as its vice-president.
-It was under Russell Jack’s leadership that the construction of a museum in Bridge Street to house and display the association’s collection was planned, funded, and then finally brought to completion in early 1991.
-From its inception Jack has served as the Golden Dragon Museum’s Director.
+He was to occupy that position until he retired in 2012 – Russell though is still active in the association and Golden Dragon Museum.
+It was under Russell Jack’s leadership that the construction of the museum in Bridge Street to house and display the association’s collection was planned, funded, and then finally brought to completion in early 1991.
+From its inception Russell has served as the Golden Dragon Museum’s Director.
 For his work in preserving Bendigo’s Chinese heritage Russell was made a Member of the Order of Australia in the 1993 Queen’s Birthday honours list.
 Russell married Joan Clarke in 1958, and together they had two children David and Anita.
 Russell and Joan Jack were also a partnership in the preservation and promotion of local Chinese history and culture, with Joan serving as the museum’s curator until her passing in 2006.

 © Use of Museum Photos